untitledpng/environment-switcher/README.md

 - Run `switch status` to see available environments
 - Check your `.switchrc` file for the correct environment name
 - Environment names are case-sensitive

+### Rollback not working?
+- Backup files are created when you switch environments
+- If you haven't switched yet, there won't be any `.backup` files
+- Check if `.backup` files exist in your project directory
+- Rollback only restores files that have backup copies

 ### Permission errors?
 - Ensure you have write permissions in the project directory